Data Protection -

 This it to confirm that GP2GP transfers are already active and we send and receive patient records via this system.

-Patient access to their GP record: Practices are required by 31st March to promote and offer the facility for patients to view online, export or print the detailed information from their medical record. i.e. information held in coded form.
+Patient access to their GP record: Practices are required to promote and offer the facility for patients to view online, export or print the detailed information from their medical record. i.e. information held in coded form.

 We now offer this facility to patients who request this access.